hashicorp/packer/README.md

 ## Developing Packer

 If you wish to work on Packer itself, you'll first need [Go](http://golang.org) installed (version 1.1+ is _required_).
+Make sure you have Go properly installed, including setting up your [GOPATH](http://golang.org/doc/code.html#GOPATH).

 Next, clone this repository then just type `make`.
 In a few moments, you'll have a working `packer` executable:

 ```
 $ make